Disclosure of payments made to HCPs in Ireland

-- Our 2016 data confirms that we continue to lead the industry in its journey towards greater transparency and we fully support the IPHA disclosure initiative as a step in the right direction for the industry and society.
+- Our 2017 data confirm that we continue to lead the industry in its journey towards greater transparency with 100% disclosure on a named individual basis.

 Leading the industry

-We continue to work with HCPs for non-promotional activities such as clinical research.
-Our disclosure figures for example include sponsorship for travel and registration fees to attend medical congresses and grants to HCOs.
+We continue to work with HCPs for non-promotional activities such as clinical research and advisory activities.
+Our disclosure figures for example include fees to HCPs to provide GSK with advice on medical and scientific topics.
+It also includes funding to independent HCOs to provide bursaries to attend medical congresses.
 Transfers of value to HCPs and HCOs for activities related to research and development are disclosed as an aggregate number.

 We believe these disclosures will help create a better understanding of how the pharmaceutical industry works with HCPs and HCOs.
 Given the measures GSK has put in place we seek to increase confidence in, and understanding of, how and why we work with healthcare professions for the sustainable improvement of healthcare and in the best interests of patients.